larpchronicles/rules/rules-topics/03_races.md

 Bright-eyed and precocious, Kobolds are among the shortest lived races, with all the chaotic cleverness and volubility it takes to get by.
 When it comes to their supposed kleptomania, the majority of Kobolds will vehemently dispute any such accusation.

 Kobolds typically respect the notions of ownership and possession, for anything they have an emotional attachment to is something they consider theirs and they would go to great lengths to keep it that way.
-For everything else, a Kobold is likely to tell you that possession is entropic.
+For everything else, a Kobold is likely to tell anyone that possession is entropic.

 The worth most Kobolds place on things has very little to do with its intrinsic value or utility and everything to do with whether or not the object has captured their attention and or imagination.
 Uniquely held concepts such as this persist among most Kobolds, often presenting views and ideas about the world around them and how it works with a perceived naivety or ingenuousness.